-Of course, there are always those times when you’re out and about and you don’t have a SIM eject tool on your person when you really need one.
+Of course, there are always those times when you’re out and about and don’t have a SIM eject tool with you when you really need one.
 So what alternatives can you use instead?

-In this piece, we’ll talk about five alternatives to a SIM eject tool that you can use to get the SIM card out of your iPhone or iPad.
+In this piece, we’ll talk about five alternatives to a SIM eject tool you can use to get the SIM card out of your iPhone, iPad, or Android phone.

 Using alternatives to get your SIM card out

 Because your SIM card is essential to your iPhone or iPad’s cellular service, it’s not uncommon for someone to want to remove and re-seat it when they’re having cellular problems with their device.